plotly/plotly.py/doc/python/selections.md

 You can add persistent selections to a rendered figure using the **Box Select** and **Lasso Select** tools in the mode bar.
 To add multiple selections, select **Shift** when making new selections.
 To clear a selection, double-click it.
-You can clear all selections by double-clicking any unselected area of the figure.
+On a subplot you can clear all selections by double-clicking any unselected area of the subplot.